 This morning, we head for the hills – literally – as we travel through the eastern suburbs to The Dandenong Ranges.
 Take a ride through the lush mountainside from Belgrave on the historic 'Puffing Billy' steam train, through picturesque surroundings and stunning scenery.
 We disembark at Emerald, where our coach will be waiting to take us to Phillip Island, known for its stunning white beaches and iconic wildlife.
 Once on the island, we visit the Nobbies Centre.
 Overlooking the waters of Bass Strait, the Nobbies Centre showcases Australian fur seals and the unique marine life in Australia's southern oceans.
 After dinner in Cowes, the main town on the island, we head to the Penguin Parade, part of the Phillip Island Nature Park.
 The area is a reserve designed to protect and promote awareness of Little Penguin.
 At sunset, the penguins cross Summerland Beach to return to their sand dune burrows after a day's fishing.
 To see them come out of the surf in small groups and waddle up the beach is an absolutely fascinating spectacle.
 This unique 'parade' can be experienced from environmentally friendly observation boardwalks and viewing stands.
 It will be quite late by the time we return to Melbourne, after another amazing day.

-Today, we have a full day exploring one of Australia’s most spectacular coastal drives.
-Following an early breakfast, we travel west to Torquay, which is the start of the Great Ocean Road, and it’s here we commence our breathtaking drive.
-Built to honour the servicemen and women of World War One, the road extends more than 180 miles along some of the best coastal scenery Australia has to offer.
-We travel through the coastal town of Anglesea to the popular Victorian seaside village of Lorne, the first place to be declared an area of Special Significance and Natural Beauty by the Victorian Government.
-Cafés and boutiques line the main thoroughfare of the village, extending down to the beautiful sandy beach.
-From Lorne, we continue on to Apollo Bay, then leave the coast and wind our way through the slopes of the Otway Ranges and the Otway National Park, with its rugged coastlines, magnificent waterfalls and sandy beaches.
-After lunch we continue along a section of the Port Campbell National Park known as the 'Shipwreck Coast'.
+A full day exploring one of Australia’s most spectacular coastal drives.
+Travel to west Anglesea where we join the Great Ocean Road.
+We travel to the popular Victorian seaside village of Lorne.
+From Lorne, we continue on to Apollo Bay, where we leave the coast and wind our way through the slopes of the Otway Ranges.
+This afternoon we continue along a section of the Port Campbell National Park known as the 'Shipwreck Coast'.
 We stop to see the famous Twelve Apostles, towering limestone stacks with wild waves crashing at their bases, as they dominate the coastline near Port Campbell.
-After sightseeing, we return to Melbourne where the evening is free for you to enjoy an evening meal independently.
+After sightseeing, we return to Melbourne.

 It's time for our next adventure, as we fly to Alice Springs where we spend two nights.
 A drive around 'The Alice' will help you get your bearings, stopping at ANZAC Hill for panoramic views of the town and the surrounding area, before visiting the Royal Flying Doctor Base (RFDS), which is also where you'll enjoy lunch.
 This is one of the largest and most comprehensive aero-medical organisations in the world.
 The Reverend John Flynn, the founder of the RFDS, has been brought back to life as a hologram to tell the story of the foundation of the service.
 Dinner tonight is in our hotel.